Calculation of Losses Not “Frivolous”

-This segment of The Law and You features personal injury trial lawyer Lara Johnson explaining why personal injury lawsuit dollar claims may seem very large.
+This segment of The Law and You features personal injury trial lawyer Lara Johnson explaining why personal injury lawsuit claim amounts may sometimes seem large.

 JOEL: This is Joel Block for The Law and You with Eugene attorney, Lara Johnson.
 Lara, there are sometimes high verdicts for lawsuits.
 How are these figures determined?